Bruce Menin: Philanthropy

-Menin is Chairman Emeritus of the Lower East Side Tenement Museum in New York City.
-Under Menin's leadership, the Museum acquired a building at the corner of Delancey and Orchard, which now houses the museum's visitor center.
-Menin serves on the Board of StreetSquash, an afterschool academic support and physical fitness program in Harlem and Newark.
+Menin has served as board chair and later chairman emeritus of the Lower East Side Tenement Museum in New York City.
+During his tenure as chair, the museum broke ground in 2010 on a new visitors' and education center at 103 Orchard Street on the Lower East Side.
+Menin serves on the Board of Street Squash, an after-school academic support and physical fitness program in Harlem and Newark.
 He is also a Trustee of The Dalton School in New York City, and is currently co-chair of its Centennial Capital Campaign and Chair of the Facilities Committee.
-Menin serves on the National Advisory Council for the Sean N. Parker Center for Allergy & Asthma Research at Stanford University.
+Menin serves on the National Advisory Council for the Sean N. Parker Center for Allergy and Asthma Research at Stanford University.